Ben Carlin: Later life and legacy

-The Half Safe on Display at Guildford Grammar School in August 2020.
+Half-Safe on display at Guildford Grammar School in August 2020.

 After the conclusion of the trip, Half-Safe remained in the United States, where it was occasionally exhibited by Carlin's friend George Calimer, who was a co-owner of the vehicle.
 Carlin remained in the country for a period, appearing on the lecture circuit, before returning to Perth, where he took up residence in Cottesloe.
 Having divorced his second wife Elinore by December 1955, Carlin wed for a third time on 1 June 1963 in the United States, marrying Cynthia Henderson.
 Although the couple's marriage was short-lived, the union produced one daughter, Deirdre Scott Carlin, who was born in March 1964.
 Carlin died in Perth in March 1981, of a heart attack, and was cremated at Karrakatta Cemetery.
 His second wife, Elinore, who completed the first half of his journey alongside him, died in 1996 in New York City.
 Carlin left his share in Half-Safe to his old school, Guildford Grammar, as well as a sizeable endowment for the purposes of funding a scholarship.
 He had previously offered the craft to the Western Australian Maritime Museum, which declined the offer due to a lack of exhibition space.
 The Guildford Grammar School Foundation subsequently purchased the other share in the vehicle, transferring it to the school's campus in Guildford, Western Australia.
 The school also posthumously published The Other Half of Half-Safe, which detailed the second portion of Carlin's journey.
 In 1999, the craft was transported by truck across Australia to Corowa, New South Wales, where it featured in an annual celebration on the Murray River, along with 16 other amphibious vehicles from the Second World War.
 Half-Safe is currently exhibited in a specially-made glass enclosure at Guildford Grammar's main campus.
 Money from Carlin's estate was used to found the Charlotte Carlin Scholarship (named for his mother), awarded for "the proficiency of the English language with the avoidance of clichés".
 Guinness World Records recognises Carlin as having completed the "first and only circumnavigation by an amphibious vehicle".